dgurnari/signatures/README.md

 # signatures
-repository for the CBSD 18/19 signature identification project
+repository for the CBSD 18/19 signature verification project

 the datasets can be found at https://www.math.unipd.it/~nnavarin/Projects/